You don’t hear a lot about Van Heflin these days.

 Van Heflin’s competition in the Best Supporting Actor race of 1941 was William Bendix (Wake Island), Walter Huston (Yankee Doodle Dandy), Frank Morgan (Tortilla Flat), and Henry Travers (Mrs. Miniver).
 It was Heflin’s first and only nomination, and at the time he won the golden statue, at age 32, he was the youngest-ever actor to win an Academy Award.
 I’ve never seen Wake Island or Tortilla Flat, I don’t remember Henry Travers’s character in Mrs. Miniver, and I wasn’t exactly blown away by Walter Huston’s performance in Yankee Doodle Dandy.
 But whatever his fellow nominees did in their films, there’s no doubt that Heflin’s performance in Johnny Eager was of Academy Award caliber – it was just that good.
 When he’s on the screen, you can’t take your eyes off of him, and when he’s not, you find yourself watching and waiting for his return.

 If you’ve never seen Johnny Eager, do yourself a huge solid and check it out.

 It might just make you start talking about Van Heflin.

-This post is part of the Film Passion 101 Blogathon, hosted by the Classic Movie Blog Association (CMBA).
-Do yourself a favor and check out the wealth of great posts being offered as part of this fantastic event!
+This post is part of the 31 Days of Oscar Blogathon, hosted by Kellee of Outspoken and Freckled, Paula of Paula’s Cinema Club and Aurora of Once Upon a Screen.
+Do yourself a favor and visit these sites to check out the wealth of great posts being offered as part of this fantastic event!